 By employing spin-polarizing scanning tunneling microscopy (SP-STM), Zeljkovic and his colleagues report that the team was able to perform this experiment for the first time.
 The measurements help to understand how an antiferromagnetic Mott insulator evolves with charge carrier doping, which has puzzled scientists since the discovery of prototypical doped Mott insulators, which are copper-oxide high-temperature superconductors, Zeljkovic said.

 By tracking its evolution with charge carrier doping, the researchers discovered that, with a low level of doping, the homogeneous antiferromagnetic order of the material’s electrons melts into a fragmented, “patchy” antiferromagnetic order near the insulator-to-metal transition, the team reported.

 Zeljkovic said the results advance the understanding of the unique characteristics of Mott insulators, and also establish SP-STM as a powerful tool capable of revealing atomic-scale information in complex oxides.

-In addition to Zeljkovic, co-authors of the report, titled “Atomic-scale fragmentation and collapse of antiferromagnetic order in a doped Mott insulator,” were Boston College researchers He Zhao, Andrew Uzdejczk, and Ziqiang Wang; University of California, Santa Barbara, researchers Stephen D. Wilson, Xiang Chen, and Zach Porter; and MIT researchers Jagadeesh Moodera and Sujit Manna.
+In addition to Zeljkovic, co-authors of the report were Boston College researchers He Zhao, Andrew Uzdejczk, and Ziqiang Wang; University of California, Santa Barbara, researchers Stephen D. Wilson, Xiang Chen, and Zach Porter; and MIT researchers Jagadeesh Moodera and Sujit Manna.

 The experiments at Boston College were supported by a U.S. Department of Energy Early Career Award.
 The development of the spin-polarized STM capability was supported by Army Research Office and the National Science Foundation.